Budibase/website/content/blog/inside-it/in-house-development-examples.md

 The vast majority of the time, we’re not talking about all singing, all dancing, revolutionary solutions.
 Rather, as we’ll see with our in-house development examples, internal devs are largely tasked with producing a large number of relatively simple tools, at speed.

+Take a look at our ultimate guide to [in-house software development](/blog/inside-it/in-house-software-development) to find out more.

 ## 6 in-house development examples

 With a clear picture of the peculiarities of internal builds, we can move on to our in-house development examples.